EasyPost/example-tracking-notifications/README.md

 Rename `config-example.py` to `config.py`, and replace the placeholders with your API authorization keys.
 Replace `SMS_TO_NUMBER` with a number of a cell phone that can receive SMS messages.

 It's time to start the app!
 Run `$ python app.py`, then run `$ ngrok http 12345` in another terminal to expose the app publicly through ngrok.
-Ngrok will give you a URL that looks something like `https://something.ngrok.io`.
+Ngrok will give you a URL that looks something like `https://something.ngrok.io`; copy it.
 This is the webhook URL that EasyPost will send an update to when the fake "package" has a tracker event.
-Copy it and paste it into a new test webhook in your [EasyPost settings](https://www.easypost.com/account#/webhooks).
-Make sure it's a test webhook, not a production one.
+We need to let need to EasyPost know about this URL, so we'll create a new webhook with cURL:

+`$ curl -X POST easypost.com/api/v2/webhooks -d 'webhook[url]=http://something.ngrok.io&webhook[mode]=test' -u '123:'`

+(Replace "something.ngrok.io" with the ngrok URL you copied, and "123" with your EasyPost test API key).

 It's showtime!
-Run the following command with cURL, replacing "123" with your EasyPost test API key:
+Run this command to start tracking a test shipment, again replacing "123" with your test API key:

 `$ curl -X POST https://easypost.com/v2/trackers -d 'tracker[tracking_code]=EZ2000000002' -u '123:'`